Annette29/data-augmentation-cycleGAN/README.md

 Please find and download the BRACS Dataset from here: https://www.bracs.icar.cnr.it/

-PS: This dataset is only for practice as we have trained our model using a private institutional dataset from Nagasaki University Hospital.
-However, please feel free to use the BRACS dataset to validate our method, as it is publicly available :)

 After downloading, please open the SVS files and their corresponding .qpdata annotations using the QuPath software, which you can install from here: https://qupath.github.io/

 Then, under the File tab, choose the Export objects as GeoJSON feature and select the Export as FeatureCollection option to create a .geojson file that you can use to create binary masks.
 Training our CycleGAN requires both an RGB image and a grayscale binary mask.